Ashley-Jacob/CSE5819_HandwritingRecognition/Code/README.md

 ### Step 4: Start Reading!
 Use the IsolateLetters.ipynb notebook to process handwritten sentences.
 * Upload an image of handwritten text (we've provided some test images).
+* Make sure to change the path of the image
 * The notebook will extract individual letters and classify them using the trained CNN.
 * Within seconds, you'll see the predicted text.
+(May take longer depending on size of image)